 About the original garage workshop

 As you may already know, my rather unique, all-repurposed garage workshop is located in my single car garage.
-And it’s worked well for many years!
+And it’s worked well for my hobbies for many years!

 The garage is attached to the house, and includes insulation, outlets, concrete floor for easy dirt cleanup, 8 foot ceiling, baseboard heater, with plenty of fluorescent lights.